 2) Treat failure like a science project.
 Immediately think about what you can learn from the experience and incorporate your learning.
 It’s not a personal failing to have things not work in your business, instead see them as a sign of growth.

 3) Get a good community around you for support and information.
-This is why Coach Pony has a free community (join here), and all of my paid programs come with an elite community.
+This is why Build a REAL Business comes with a supportive and awesome community.
 Having people around to bounce ideas off of, share inspiration and knowledge, or give you a pep talk can be crucial to your success.

 6: Look back at what you have learned and done and acknowledge your progress.